dfinity/gix-components/src/routes/(split)/components/modal/+page.md

 # Modal

-A Modal is a dialog that appears on top of the app's content, and must be dismissed by the app before interaction can resume.
+A Modal is a dialog that appears on top of the app's content and must be dismissed by the app before interaction can resume.
 It is useful as a select component when there are a lot of options to choose from, or when filtering items in a list, as well as many other use cases.

 ```javascript
 <script lang="ts">